All Tech Field Day Events

 No Need to Sink Old Investments for New Ones; Meter Has a Way Around

-Meter introduced a buyback program to expose its solution to new customers.
-The program allows customers to trade in their older legacy hardware for a credit that is adjusted from their billing when the subscription kicks off.
+But with even a fully managed, integrated solution like it, customers face the difficult choice of having to rip out their existing infrastructure.
+Meter offers a buyback program to expose its solution to those customers who are worried about losing old investments.
+The plan allows them to trade in old legacy hardware for a credit that is adjusted from their billing when subscription kicks off.

 Meter also offers an ISP procurement service.
-For the past five years, Meter Connect, a managed and ISP-agnostic service, has aided customers to find the best internet service provider in their area and work with existing ISPs.
-Meter Connect handles negotiations, billing, and support on behalf of customers.
+For the past five years, Meter Connect, a managed and ISP-agnostic service, has aided customers to find the best internet service provider in their area and help work with existing ISPs.
+Meter Connect handles negotiations, billing, and support on behalf of the customers.

 “Think of it as Kayak or Expedia, but for ISPs,” he said.

-From the integrated software layer, configuration, validation and testing and onboarding are carried out.
+From the integrated software layer, configuration, validation and testing, and onboarding are carried out.

 About the author